onap/policy-parent/docs/drools/pdpdApps.rst

 At this time *Control Loops* are the only type of applications supported.

-*Control Loop* applications must support at least one of the following *Policy Types*:
+*Control Loop* applications must support the following *Policy Type*:

-- **onap.policies.controlloop.Operational**  (Operational Policies for Legacy Control Loops)
 - **onap.policies.controlloop.operational.common.Drools** (Tosca Compliant Operational Policies)

 Software